data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

 ## Objectives

-The main objective of this project was to find o way of optimizing the location of Boston Police Patrols across the city according.
-And to make that implementation flexile enough so that the user can input parameters such as the maximum and minimum patrols the city can afford,
+The main objective of this project was to find a way of optimizing the location of Boston Police Patrols across the city, and to make that implementation flexile enough so that the user can input parameters such as the maximum and minimum patrols the city can afford.

 ## Datasets